Finance committee (works council): Composition

-The Finance Committee should have between three and seven members (all employees), including at least one (Central) Works Council member.
-Regular employees as well as executive management employees are eligible to be on the Finance Committee.
-The Finance Committee members serve the same term as the (Central) Works Council, however they can be replaced at anytime by a majority vote of the (Central) Works Council.
+The finance committee should have between three and seven members (all employees), including at least one (central) works council member.
+Regular employees as well as executive management employees (normally excluded from works council scope) are eligible to be on the finance committee.
+The finance committee members serve the same term as the (central) works council, however they can be replaced at anytime by a majority vote of the (central) works council.

-The Works Council however, can delegate specific tasks of the Finance Committee to other internal Works Council committees, which has advantage of being up to 22 members instead of 7 in larger Works Councils.
+The works council however, can delegate specific tasks of the finance committee to other internal works council committees, which has advantage of being up to 22 members instead of 7 in larger works councils.
 German legislators had a practical concern that if a committee becomes too large, the employer might be more reluctant to share financial information in full.

-Like the Works Council, members of the Finance Committee serve on an honorary basis, without loss of wages from their regular work.
-This includes preparatory meetings in outside of mandatory monthly meetings with the employer.
+Like the works council, members of the finance committee serve on an honorary basis, without loss of wages from their regular work.
+This includes preparatory meetings outside of mandatory monthly meetings with the employer.